-- In reading workshop, students participate in book groups, teacher-guided lessons, and read-alouds.
+In reading workshop, students participate in book groups, teacher-guided lessons, and read-alouds.
 Reading fluency and a love of books are acquired through daily independent reading.
 Students develop decoding skills, word recognition, and rich vocabularies through word study, phonics, and spelling instruction.

-- In writing workshop, students explore the process of the writing cycle: they draft their ideas, revise, edit, and publish their work.
+Students explore the process of the writing cycle: they draft their ideas, revise, edit, and publish their work.

 Students learn the conventions of writing, including grammar and writing mechanics as they create polished written works and through experimenting with a wide variety of genres, from poetry and prose to research-based reports.

-Lifeline’s mathematics program gives children a deep understanding of math concepts as well as the skills and strategies to solve problems in a real-world context.
+Lifeline’s mathematics program gives children a deep understanding of math concepts as well as the skills and strategies to solve problems in a real-world context

-- Mathematical communication and problem-solving are the vehicles through which children learn number concepts and skills.
+Mathematical communication and problem-solving are the vehicles through which children learn number concepts and skills.

 Lifeline physical education and health program incorporates activities that are designed to develop agility, spatial awareness, directionality, locomotor skills, game strategies, coordination, creative movement, and lifelong health.

 Lifeline provides a rich environment where children can discover their artistic abilities using a variety of media.
 Students learn skills and techniques that allow them to enjoy the creative process.

-- Children in the primary grades are introduced to drawing, painting, sculpting techniques as well as art history and interpretation.
+Children in the primary grades are introduced to drawing, painting, sculpting techniques as well as art history and interpretation.
 Students learn color value and composition through drawing, painting, and printmaking.

 Our social studies curriculum expands in a developmentally appropriate manner from neighborhood community to national awareness and action.
-Children gain an understanding of the interconnectedness of people, culture, and their environment.